aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-21-design-strategy.markdown

 - Playful
 - Engaged

-If you are curious to see the full lists feel free to [check the spreadsheet](#)*.
+If you are curious to see the full lists feel free to [check the spreadsheet](https://docs.google.com/spreadsheets/d/1qQ6d6Ve41BGusYhA5OEJFFd4uIyiR_5R_nBfhX8JDKQ/edit?usp=sharing).
 In the next coding lecture we implement the markup with this content in mind and start to style it trying to respect the selection of user feelings.

-*link is coming soon

 ## Design Strategy